shashwatwork/shashwatwork.github.io/_pages/cv.md

     nav: sidebar-sample
 ---

-A series of articles dedicated to Deep Learning.
+A series of articles dedicated to Computer Vision.
 All codes and exercises of this section are hosted on GitHub in a dedicated repository :

 <div class="github-card" data-github="shashwatwork" data-width="100%" data-height="" data-theme="default"></div>
 <script src="//cdn.jsdelivr.net/github-cards/latest/widget.js"></script>